FIBULA ANATOMY

 • Attachment site for muscles

-• Contributes to leg and foot movements
+• Contributes to your leg and foot movements

 Anteromedial Surface